Seteeri/Particle/snippets/notes/PARTICLE.md

     * TEST LAYOUT OF EXISTING DATA

   * Refactor [Nxt Week]
+    * Technically '*list and '*main can be different, i.e. sublist can be on same line as parent list
+      * It can't unless layout swapped...
     * Fix magic numbers
     * Refeactor "*0" mov-part-abv> into cursor fn
     * Refactor cmd-make-nl